Etipriya/tri-via-hub/README.md

 It easily comes back to the home page.

-It easily allows t sign up and logout.
+It easily allows to sign up and logout.